How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 Treatment.
 Surgical and symptomatic.

-3. Ankylostomiasis (hookworm and non-kotorosis)
+3. Hookworm disease (hookworm and necatoriasis)

 Treatment.
 Deworming is carried out with combantrin or levamisole.
-With severe anemia (hemoglobin below 67 g / l), iron preparations, transfusion of erythrocyte mass are used.
+At severe anemia(hemoglobin below 67 g/l), iron supplements and red blood cell transfusions are used.

 Forecast.
-In most cases, favorable.
+In most cases favorable.

 4. Diphyllobothriasis